 FSFC - the UK's only carbon shares campaign

-Fair Shares, Fair Choice (FSFC) is the UK's only dedicated campaign to engage the public and decision-makers in the idea of living within a globally-fair and climate-safe ‘carbon share'.
+Fair Shares, Fair Choice (FSFC) - the UK's only dedicated campaign to engage the public and decision-makers in the idea of living within a globally-fair and climate-safe ‘carbon share'.

-The overall aim of FSFC is to demonstrate to Government that the public is ready to explore measures that will help us to reduce our collective carbon footprint - so long as carbon policies/programmes are fair.
-One idea is to introduce tradable personal 'carbon allowances', backed by incentives for low carbon choices.
+The overall aim of FSFC was to demonstrate to Government that the public is ready to explore measures to reduce our collective carbon footprint – in an equitable way.
+FSFC promoted the idea of tradable personal 'carbon allowances', backed by incentives for low carbon choices.

 FSFC was also about climate education and provided support for low carbon lifestyles/leadership and climate responsibility, with a host of resources – including a carbon calculator and carbon saving challenges – designed to help people reduce individual carbon footprints.
 FSFC was promoted through a dedicated website as well as at public events around the region.

 Importantly, FSFC appealed to people's sense of local and global fairness: using C02 reduction model 'Contraction & Convergence', which can be used to calculate ‘fair' and ‘safe' per person carbon allowances for different populations (taking into account the development needs of different countries), FSFC calculated a ‘fair carbon share’ for every person who lives in the South West of England and the UK for 10 years.

 The scheme was not prescriptive but aimed to help people understand that each of their lifestyle choices have a different ‘carbon price’ and that adopting a low carbon lifestyle would drive a low carbon economic recovery and support personal well being.
 The annual emissions ceiling they must try to live within, through their energy, travel and shopping choices, is 3.2 tonnes of CO2 by 2017.